nimiq/developer-center/migration/validator-activation.md

     node clients/nodejs/index.js --dumb --network=main --rpc=8648 --wallet-seed=private_keypublic_key
 ```

-The `private_keypublic_key` is the concatenation of your private key and public key in that order
+The `private_keypublic_key` is the concatenation of your private key and public key in that order.
+It's necessary because the activation tool will use these keys to send and sign transactions on behalf of your validator, signaling readiness.

 ### **Step 4: Run the Activation Tool**
 Once your PoW client is synced and in consensus, you are ready to run the Validator Activation Tool.
 This tool establishes a connection with the PoW chain via RPC and sets your validator ready for the PoS transition.